phpzio/translatepress/readme.txt

 == Changelog ==
+= 1.6.1 =
+* Added support for hreflang x-default in Advanced Settings
+* Improved checking if quota exceeded on google machine translation for each batch
+* Fix a fatal error due to incorrect call to the_title filter made by some themes
+* Fixed automatic translation character count not resetting daily
+* Fixed possible incompatibility between trp_language shortcode and automatic translation

 = 1.6.0 =
 * Gettext is no longer processed in REST API requests made from admin referer.
 * Don't update gettext machine translation with empty translation.